autonome/peek/README.md

 - in core/bg, listen for regs and map to feature
 - then on feature uninstall, unreg

+Peeks/Slides
+- [ ] only register shortcut and create window if a URL is configured
+- [ ] ensure unreg/closure on unconfigure
+- [ ] ensure unreg/closure on feature enable/disable

+Cmd
+- [ ] fix it

 Settings
+- [x] fix window size
+- [x] transparency
-- [ ] core settings re-render on feature toggle
+- [ ] core settings re-render on feature toggle?
+- [ ] default position (size to screen)

 Daily driver blockers
 - [x] debug vs profile(s) for app dir